raygncio/LaborLink_php/README.md

 ## Summary

-This is a web app version of LaborLink, developed using PHP, HTML, CSS, JS, MySQL, and XAMPP.
+This is a web app version of LaborLink, developed using PHP, HTML, CSS (Bootstrap 5), JS, MySQL, and XAMPP.

 > [!NOTE]
 > This is a prototype of the android application,